-Talk Through It is primarily for teenagers and children who need help finding solutions to issues that have become too difficult to cope with and have started to affect school and home.
-She also sees adults.
-She favours the solution-focused approach because it looks at changing the thought pattern - what would life be like if the problem was no longer there?
-Unlike Counselling, it does not dwell on the problem but moves looks forward, to the future, and focuses on possibility.
+Talk Through It was created with teenagers and children in mind, but as time has moved on, families and adults have also sought help.
+Gerry favours the solution-focused approach because it looks at changing the thought pattern - what would life be like if the problem was no longer there?
+Unlike Counselling, it does not dwell on the problem but looks forward, to the future, and focuses on possibility.
 The problem is still acknowledged and listened to - as in Counselling - but the session is tailored differently in order to move out of a cycle of negativity.
 A person's history does not need to be taken into account.

 Children and Teenagers